 Prescriptions ordered online will only be available for collection from St Catherine's.

 EPS - This will mean that we will be sending all repeat prescriptions electronically to patients nominated pharmacy.
 The benefit for patients is that they will not have to visit the practice to collect their repeat prescription.
 Please inform the pharmacy that you wish to nominate that you would like to sign up for this service.
-If signed up to Patient Services, you are able to change your pharmacy nomination.
+If signed up to Online Services, you are able to change your pharmacy nomination.

 From 31 May 2018, a range of medicines that are available to buy over the counter from pharmacies and supermarkets will no longer be routinely prescribed by GP surgeries.